abdi221/1dv502_a1/README.md

 ## Java Programming
 The first assignment is about fundamental Java Programming, but from an object oriented point of view.
 You will work with sequence, selection, iteration as well as arrays but you will do so in an object oriented fashion.
 The next assignment will continue the object oriented path even further, but this first one will introduce the basics.

-Assignment one should be _one_ gradle project, all classes should be in the `assignmentone` package.
+Assignment one should be _one_ gradle project, all classes should be in the `x` package.
 See instructions on Moodle for how to set this up.

-> Carefully read the assignment rules as defined on Moodle.
-In brief, do the assignments yourself, hand them in at the deadline and don't cheat.
->
-> Do not hesitate to ask your teaching assistant at the practical meetings (or the teacher at the lectures) if you have any problems.
-You can also post a question in the Slack channel for the course.
->
-> **Submission:** you submit your solution using git and GitLab following the instructions given for the course.

 ### Grading
 The assignment is divided into 3 steps (E, C, A).
 The first part is mandatory and gives the passing grade E. If you pass the automatic test cases for this part you get the E grade.